arminc/terraform-ecs/deployment/README.md

 }
 ```

-While the Task Definition is not aware of the environment the Service Definition definitely is.
+While the Task definition is not aware of the environment the Service definition definitely is.
 That is why we are specifying the *cluster* name and the *role*.
-For service to know which Task Definition to run we need to specify the *taskDefinition* arn.
-This can be found in AWS console under Task Definitions or you will get it when [Creating a Service Definition](#create-a-service-definition).
+For service to know which Task definition to run we need to specify the *taskDefinition* arn.
+This can be found in AWS console under Task definitions or you will get it when [Registering a Task definition](#register-a-task-definition).

 We also need to provide a *targetGroupArn*, which is used to [Expose the service to the outside world](#alb-vs-elb)

-For all possible Service Definition parameters have a look at the [documentation][4].
+For all possible Service definition parameters have a look at the [documentation][4].

-This is the AWS cli command to create the Service Definition:
+This is the AWS cli command to create the Service definition:

 ```bash
 aws ecs create-service --cli-input-json file://service-create-nginx.json